 "Something strange is going on," Remus said warily.
 "What was Mundungus holding?"

 Tonks could see Mad-Eye Moody and Dumbledore talking quietly in the corner of the room with Mundungus.
 They were examining the silver hourglass, now shattered and devoid of sand.
-Moody's magical eye was whizzing in every direction.
+Moody's magical eye was scanning every direction.

 "Silence!"
 Dumbledore said above the din, making a couple of firecrackers erupt from his wand.
 "Now," he continued, once everyone had fallen silent, "It seems that we have arrived in a wizarding house in either the past or the future."